jaruba/torrent-worker/README.md

 }, 1000);
 ```

-## Changing Torrents
+## Stopping Workers
+At the end of a kill action the worker will be automatically terminated as well.

+As simultaneous workers can be used, you do not need to wait for a worker to be killed in order to start a new one.

 ```
-// torrent-worker can currently support only one download instance at a time
-// so make sure you're killing the previous instance correctly before starting a new one
+// terminates a worker and removes all downloaded files

 engine.kill(function() {
    console.log('engine has been killed');
 });

-// you don't need to wait for the last engine to be killed to start a new instance
-// but engine.kill() must be called before starting a new one

-engine = worker.process(differentTorrent, differentOptions);

-// ...
+// terminates a worker and does not removes the downloaded files

+engine.softKill(function() {
+   console.log('engine has been killed');
+});
 ```